johnpolakow/Blackbox_Calibration/README.md

 Note: do not use sudo to execute.
 It is not necessary, and application will look in the wrong directory for ssh keys if run as root user.
 See next section for giving permissions to the pi user for accessing /dev/ttyUSB and /dev/usbtmc devices

 ## Giving Pi User Permission to Access **/dev/ttyUSB** & **/dev/usbtmc**
+The user pi user needs access to /dev/ttyUSB and /dev/usbtmc to be able to communicate with the test equipment.
+This describes how to set up permissions for user pi.

-First, the pi user must be in the following groups:
+pi user must be in the following groups:
   - pi
   - adm
   - dialout